-Professor Jan Peter Balkenende (born in 1956) was Prime Minister of the Kingdom of the Netherlands from 2002 to 2010 as representative of the Christian Democratic Alliance (CDA).
+Professor Jan Peter Balkenende (born in 1956) is a former Prime Minister of the Kingdom of the Netherlands from 2002 to 2010 as representative of the Christian Democratic Alliance (CDA).

 Since 2016, Balkenende is External Senior and since 2017 he is a member of the Supervisory Board of ING Advisor.
-In his current capacity, Balkenende is as well the chairman of the Dutch Sustainable Growth Coalition, the Major Alliance and the Noaber Foundation.
-Professor Balkenende, who has received ten Grand Crosses and five honorary doctorates from universities in Hungary, Japan, South Korea and the United States, continues to be an active voice in the global agenda, particularly since he became Member of the World Leadership Alliance-Club de Madrid in October 2019.
+In his current capacity, Balkenende is also the chairman of the Dutch Sustainable Growth Coalition, the Major Alliance and the Noaber Foundation.
+Professor Balkenende, who has received ten Grand Crosses and five honorary doctorates from universities in Hungary, Japan, South Korea and the United States, continues to be an active voice in the global agenda, particularly since he became a Member of Club de Madrid in October 2019.